 Your company’s constitution

-The first of these duties is that a director must act within his powers under the company’s constitution.
+The first of these duties is that a director must act within their powers under the company’s constitution.
 The most important part of the company’s constitution is the articles of association.
 These are an important set of rules for your company and for your board.

 When you registered the company, you may have used the model articles available for private or public companies.
 Alternatively, you may have created your own tailored articles, normally with the help of a legal advisor.